MaximilianKaindl/DeepFFMPEGVideoClassification/Readme.md

 ## Output Format

-The following example was created by the command with the default models from the conversion.
+The following example was created by the following command and the default models from the conversion.
 Analysis results are saved in various formats depending on the analysis type:

 ```bash